 The New EIT Law, which was issued in 2007 and amended in 2017 and 2018, and its Implementation Rules, which were issued in 2007, provide that China-sourced income of foreign enterprises, such as dividends paid by a PRC subsidiary to its foreign investor, will normally be subject to PRC withholding tax at a rate of 10%, unless any such foreign investor's jurisdiction of incorporation has a tax treaty with China that provides for a different withholding arrangement.
-We are a Cayman Islands holding company and we plan to conduct substantially all of our business in China through Lanting Jishi, which is 100% owned by Light In the Box Limited, our wholly owned subsidiary located in Hong Kong, and Qianhai Xuyi, which is 100% owned by Ezbuy Holdings Limited, our wholly owned subsidiary located in Hong Kong.
-According to the Mainland and Hong Kong Special Administrative Region Arrangements on the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income, or the Double Taxation Avoidance Arrangement, dividends that Light In The Box Limited receive from Lanting Jishi or Ezbuy Holdings Limited is determined by the relevant PRC tax authorities to be a "non-resident enterprise" under the New EIT Law; (b) Light In The Box Limited or Ezbuy Holdings Limited is the beneficial owner of the PRC sourced income; (c) Light In The Box Limited holds at least 25% of the equity interest of Qianhai Xuyi and (d) all other conditions and requirements under the Double Taxation Avoidance Arrangement shall be satisfied.
+We are a Cayman Islands holding company and we plan to conduct substantially all of our business in China through Shenzhen Lanting Jishi and Shanghai Lanting Jishi, which are 100% owned by Light In the Box Limited, our wholly owned subsidiary located in Hong Kong, and Qianhai Xuyi, which is 100% owned by Ezbuy Holdings Limited, our wholly owned subsidiary located in Hong Kong.
+According to the Mainland and Hong Kong Special Administrative Region Arrangements on the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income, or the Double Taxation Avoidance Arrangement, dividends that Light In The Box Limited receives from Shenzhen Lanting Jishi and Shanghai Lanting Jishi, or Ezbuy Holdings Limited receives from Qianhai Xuyi may be subject to withholding tax at a rate of 5%, provided that: (a) Light In The Box or Ezbuy Holdings Limited is the avent PRC tax authorities to be a "non-resident enterprise" under the New EIT Law; (b) Light In The Box Limited or Ezbuy Holdings Limited is the beneficial owner of the PRC sourced income; (c) Light In The Box Limited holds at least 25% of the equity interest of Qianhai Xuyi and (d) all other conditions and requirements under the Double Taxation Avoidance Arrangement shall be satisfied.